 STATEMENT

 As a visual artist with A.D.D., I’m drawn to moments when the built environment breaks through the monotony of daily life and demands attention.
-My work explores fragments of architectural forms that carry a sense of history, personality, and human touch—qualities that are disappearing in favor of cold, mechanical development.
-I treat these elements like relics, jumbling and recontextualizing them into disembodied vignettes that invite pause and reflection.
+My work explores fragments of the built environment, like signage, decorative façades, breezeblocks, and structural motifs, that carry a sense of regional identity, personality, and human touch.
+I treat these forms like cultural fossils, reimagining them through saturated color, exaggerated scale, and playful material relationships.